 If you’re thinking of booking a hotel in Aberystwyth with us, then now's the perfect time to check out all the best things to do in this scenic Welsh town.
 Start your trip by visiting top entertainment in Aberystwyth like the Aberystwyth Arts Centre, and enjoy top activities in Aberystwyth like riding the Vale of Rheidol Railway.
 Get a taste of Welsh culture with a visit to Aberystwyth Castle and the National Library of Wales, before riding the Aberystwyth Cliff Railway up to Constitution Hill and soaking up the views of Cardigan Bay.
 Find some of the best places to eat in Aberystwyth to refuel for the rest of the day, and then enjoy fun days out with the kids in Aberystwyth with family activities at The Silver Mountain Experience or by relaxing on an Aberystwyth beach.
 You won't want to miss out on all the best things to do including Aberystwyth’s nightlife, so check out our guides and start planning your coastal getaway.
-Our friendly teams and comfy Hypnos beds look forward to welcoming you soon.
+Our friendly teams and super comfy beds look forward to welcoming you soon.

 Activities in Aberystwyth